TGuillerme/SpatioTemporal_Disparity/README.md

-# Mass extinction and niche replacement around the K-Pg boundary in mammals.
+# Cretaceous-Palaeogene extinction does not affect mammalian disparity.
 [Thomas Guillerme](http://tguillerme.github.io) and [Natalie Cooper](https://http://nhcooper123.github.io/).

 This repository contains all the code and data used in the manuscript.